-LAUC-Davis first met in 1967 and received formal local recognition by the Chancellor’s Office in 1968.
-Read more about the History of LAUC.
+LAUC-D first met in 1967 and received formal local recognition by the Chancellor’s Office in 1968.
+An early history of the division is available at http://www.ucop.edu/lauc/history/25yrs-d.pdf.
+The roster of current members is available at http://laucd.lib.ucdavis.edu/GeneralMembership/genmemroster.htm

 LAUC’s most important function is the advice it provides to the systemwide, campus and library administrations on the best course for the University’s libraries.
 Because the front-line librarians who work most closely with faculty and students in fulfilling the University’s educational mission are often leaders in LAUC, the organization is able to convey user needs to senior management.
 LAUC has provided leadership concerning the following crucial areas: cooperative collection development and resource sharing during a period of retrenchment; the impact of new information technologies on libraries; enhanced bibliographic access to diverse collections and services to diverse users; and, most recently, information literacy.
 LAUC position papers and other documents are located at the LAUC website at: